 - meet the interview, medical and fitness enrolment standards; and

-- pass the aptitude test.
+- pass the aptitude test

 To join the Army you must be a Canadian citizen.
 If you have a permanent resident status, you may be eligible for employment under certain conditions.
 For more information visit the Canadian Forces recruiting website: www.forces.ca, email a recruiter at email@example.com or call the recruiting hotline 1-800-856-8488.

-If you are a reservist, you will not be sent overseas without your consent.
+As a reservist, you will not be sent overseas without your consent.
 Reservists have opportunities to deploy locally or abroad, including overseas, to augment the regular force in various operations.

 Q: How can I sign up to go overseas?